My take on an affordable DIY screen printing exposure unit

 The Space Bag

 There’s lots of debate on how best to attach film to emulsion.
 I think we can all agree that a vacuum system is best.
 Even the slightest bit of light bleeding from your film will create a blurry edge, or worse, total loss of detail.
 I began this project placing a piece of glass on top of the screen to sandwich the film to the emulsion.
-This worked pretty well, but many times it was clear that the film was not tight to the emulsion in some locations.
+This worked pretty well, but many times it was clear that the film was not tight to the emulsion across the entire piece of art.
 It’s also a miracle that I didn’t cut myself picking up the glass multiple times in low light, placing it on the table where it became invisible, etc. It’s also an easy way to rip a screen with the sharp edge of the glass.
 Ask me how I know.

 So today, I use a space bag as my cheap-o vacuum system.
 Granted, this step is time consuming—It sure would be great to place the screen down on a unit and hit a vacuum button, but those units come with a hefty price tag.
 For the amount of screens I create (2-4 a week), this system does a great job.
 The bags create a perfect amount of vacuum to hold the film tight.
 Remember, all we need is no light leak and the bag accomplishes this goal for just $15.00.
 Under the screen I place a piece of black foam core to keep light from coming “up” and striking the underside of my screen.